 Alice has been honoured with the PEAK Award for Lifetime Achievement from the Association of Women in Finance, received the Influential Women in Business Award and presented with the Institute of Corporate Directors 2015 ICD Fellowship Award.

 Murray is Executive Vice President and Director at Odlum Brown, a full-service investment management firm headquartered in Vancouver.
 As a Chartered Financial Analyst with over 25 years of investment industry experience, Murray formulates the firm's economic outlook and equity investment strategy, in addition to running the Research Department and covering individual companies.
 Murray serves as Chair of Simon Fraser University’s Investment Advisory Committee, and is a member of SFU’s Responsible Investment Committee.
 He is an external advisor to the Vancouver School of Theology Foundation and is on the Board of Cloverdale Paint.

-Rachel is the Senior Vice President, Corporate Development for O’Neill Hotels & Resorts and is responsible for investments, acquisitions, dispositions and corporate development for the company and its portfolio of companies.
+Rachel was most recently Senior Vice President, Corporate Development for O’Neill Hotels & Resorts and was responsible for investments, acquisitions, dispositions and corporate development for the company and its portfolio of companies.
 Prior to joining O’Neill Hotels & Resorts, Rachel was the Senior Director Business Development and Asset Management with Vancouver Airport Services, and prior to that, Director of Acquisitions for Intrawest.
 Rachel qualified as a Barrister (England and Wales) and was an Investment Banking Associate with KPMG Corporate Finance, and then Dresdner Kleinwort Wasserstein in London, prior to moving to Canada in 2004.
 She is the immediate past chair of the Vancouver Club.
 Rachel has been involved with the Foundation since 2014, serving on the Inspiration Gala Committee.